Platypus venom: Venom

 The crural gland produces a venom secretion containing at least nineteen peptides and some non-nitrogenous components.
 Those peptides that have been sequenced and identified fall into three categories: defensin-like peptides (OvDLPs), C-type natriuretic peptides (OvCNPs), and nerve growth factor (OvNGF).
 The OvDLPs are related to, though distinct from, those involved in reptilian venom production.
 This appears to be an example of convergent evolution of venom genes from existing immune system genes (defensins).
 A unique feature of the venom is the presence of a D-amino acid.
 This is the only known such example in mammalian systems.
-This venom appears to be related to that of several species that are not part of the platypus's evolutionary lineage, such as certain fish, reptiles, insectivores, and spiders, sea anemones, and starfish.
+This venom appears to be related to that of several species that are not part of the platypus's evolutionary lineage, such as certain fish, reptiles, insects, spiders, sea anemones, and starfish.

 The different chemicals in the venom have a range of effects from lowering blood pressure to causing pain and increasing blood flow around the wound.
 Coagulating effects have been seen during experiments on laboratory animals, but this has not been observed consistently.
 Unlike snake venom, there appears to be no necrotising component in the platypus's venom.
 While some muscle wastage has been observed in cases of envenomation in humans, it is likely due to the inability to use the limb while the effects of the venom persist.
 It is unknown whether the pain caused is a result of the associated edema around the wound or the venom has a component that acts directly on the pain receptors.

 The platypus venom has a broadly similar range of effects and is known to consist of a similar selection of substances to reptilian venom, but appears to have a different function from those poisons produced by lower vertebrates.
 The effects are not life-threatening but nevertheless powerful enough to cause serious impairment to the victim, which can lead to temporary paralysis.
 It is not used as a method of disabling or killing prey, more as a defensive mechanism.
 Only males produce this venom.
 Since production rises during the breeding season, it is theorised that the venom is used as an offensive weapon to assert dominance and to control territory during this period.
 While the platypus may use this characteristic for offensive mating purposes, they may have also adapted it for defensive techniques.
 Crocodiles, Tasmanian devils and raptors are known local predators to the platypus, all of which can be impacted by the venom.